We are very excited to have confirmed puppies are going to be here in IN AUGUST 2022. They will go home the weekend of October 21, 2022.

-Collina d'Oro adults and puppies are given the best nutritionals start possible; we feed a canine appropriate diet, which includes a combination of premium kibble, supplemented by home-cooked human grade foods, and important supplements.
-Upon my retirement, I will feed raw food and home cooked, but with today's busy schedule, we do the best we can.
+Collina d'Oro adults and puppies are given the best nutritional start possible; we feed a canine appropriate diet, which includes a combination of premium kibble, supplemented by raw and home-cooked human grade foods and important supplements.

-Our puppies are introduced to solid food at 3 weeks to include a natural and gradual weaning schedule, to include goat's milk, pasteurized organic eggs and kibble 'dust'.
-We allow puppies to self wean, usually about 7 weeks, from their mothers and they are surrounded by their Grandmother's, Aunties and lots of canine and feline friends.
+Our puppies are introduced to solid food at 3 weeks to include a natural and gradual weaning schedule, to include goat's milk, organic eggs, raw to include fish, beef and turkey (muscle and organ) and kibble.
+We allow puppies to self wean, usually about 7 weeks, from their mothers and they are surrounded by their Grandmother, Aunties and lots of canine friends.

 HERE IS WHAT YOU NEED TO KNOW:

-We do not use chemical flea or tick treatments, heartworm or other chemical based treatments.
+We have not used chemical flea or tick treatments, until our move to Oregon, when it became a problem, we are coupling natural flea and tick repellent, but only advise 'as needed' chemical treatments, used sparingly.
 We use biodegradable natural cleaners (such as baking soda and vinegar) and rely on a combination of traditional and homeopathic vets.

-If you are not interested, or unwilling, to consider alternatives, our puppies are not for you.
-We're willing to talk about our experiences, and positive results.
-If we chose one another, we will share all we've learned and personally experiences.
-Our only goal is to protect, not poison.
+If you are not interested, or unwilling, to consider alternatives, my puppies are not for you.
+I'm willing to talk about my experiences, and positive results.
+If we chose one another, we will share all I've learned and personal experiences, for the life of our dogs.
+My only goal is to protect, not poison.